B0DH1i/Lorafinetune/Report.md

 | Deep Step 700 | 25% | 6/24 |
 | Diverse Step 500 | 29.2% | 7/24 |

-### Critical Insights from Detailed Analysis
+### Key Insights from Analysis

-**The Learning Breakthrough Phenomenon**
+**Learning Through Barriers**

 The most striking finding is Diverse's ability to push through learning barriers where Deep gets stuck.
-In Problem 2 (string comparison), Deep remained trapped at 67% success across multiple checkpoints, unable to handle edge cases with different string lengths.
-Meanwhile, Diverse eventually figured out the complete logic, reaching 100% success.
+In Problem 2 (string comparison), Deep remained trapped with partial solutions across multiple checkpoints, unable to handle edge cases with different string lengths.
+Meanwhile, Diverse eventually figured out the complete logic and solved the problem fully.
 This suggests that seeing multiple solution approaches helps models overcome conceptual barriers that single-solution training struggles with.

 **Stability vs. Exploration Trade-offs**

 A concerning pattern emerged with Deep's learning instability.
-In Problem 6 (character counting), Deep actually regressed from a previously learned correct solution back to a flawed approach - a form of catastrophic forgetting.
+In Problem 6 (character counting), Deep actually regressed from a previously learned correct solution back to a flawed approach - it forgot what it had learned.
 Diverse maintained stable performance throughout training.
 This indicates that while Deep's broader problem exposure might encourage more exploration, it can be harmful when it overwrites good solutions.

 **Quality Over Quantity in Success**